-What Can a Handyman Do in Lehigh Acres, Florida?
+What Can a Handyman Do Without a License in Lehigh Acres, Florida?

 Lehigh Acres is an unincorporated community in Lee County, Florida, so most “local” business licensing is handled by Lee County (not a city hall).
 Florida does not issue a general handyman license; instead, state contractor licensing is required when the work falls into regulated contracting (especially structural/building, roofing, electrical, plumbing, HVAC).
 Florida has a common handyman allowance for very small jobs, but it is narrow and does not authorize trade work or permitted construction; verify scope and permitting with DBPR and Lee County permitting before you advertise or contract jobs.